COM-497/2020-Spring-Group2/README.md

 # 2020-Spring-Group
 To-Do List April 15th:

-For Login-
+#For Login-
- Christine: Finish Defining Schema
+ *Christine: Finish Defining Schema
- All: Style the Dashboard with HTML/CSS
+ *All: Style the Dashboard with HTML/CSS
- Patrick: Uploading the PDFs to Dashboard, controlling with IFs based on user credentials defined in Schema
+ *Patrick: Uploading the PDFs to Dashboard, controlling with IFs based on user credentials defined in Schema *Patrick: Fix Footer
- Patrick: Fix Footer

- For HomePage/Products/Our Team-
+ #For HomePage/Products/Our Team-
  Kyle: Fix the CSS styling and ensure it is ready to go

+ #Server
- Christine: Upload to server and ensure wesbite is functional
+ *Christine: Upload to server and ensure wesbite is functional
+ #Paper

- All: Write the Technical Paper on the Website Project
+ *All: Write the Technical Paper on the Website Project